mbrunel/ft_irc/README.md

 ## Details

-ft_irc is an implementation of the [IRC Client Protocol](https://datatracker.ietf.org/doc/html/rfc2812).
+- ft_irc is an implementation of the [IRC Client Protocol](https://datatracker.ietf.org/doc/html/rfc2812).
+- This is the project's [API documentation](https://mbrunel.github.io/ft_irc/index.html).

 ## Installation